bobleesj/github-pages-with-docker/_posts/2024-07-04-thoughts-ideas.md

 - [The Innovator’s Dilemma: When New Technologies Cause Great Firms to Fail - Clayton M. Christensen](#the-innovators-dilemma-when-new-technologies-cause-great-firms-to-fail---clayton-m-christensen)
 - [The Discoverers: A History of Man’s Search to Know His World and Himself - Daniel J. Boorstin](#the-discoverers-a-history-of-mans-search-to-know-his-world-and-himself---daniel-j-boorstin)
 - [The Two Cultures and the Scientific Revolution - C. P. Snow](#the-two-cultures-and-the-scientific-revolution---c-p-snow)

+### Thoughts on rejection

+Rejection is a form of failure.
+Failure is the inability to meet expectations.
+Here, I present two types of rejections and how I navigate my life.

+As of this writing, I encounter rejections every one or two months.
+My recent paper was rejected by a journal, and my request for collaboration was declined.
+As I further advance my career in academia, I expect these intervals to decrease.

+I do not use the phrase "don’t take it personally."
+There is nothing more personal than spending one's invaluable and finite resource called time.

+Nonetheless, rejection is inevitable.
+We compete for finite resources provided at each level of our career.

+We are on a ship called a career.
+I view rejection as a reef in the ocean.
+When the ship hits the reef, there are two outcomes: it either sinks the ship or alters its velocity with broken parts.

+The first type of rejection may destroy the ship and provide no further opportunity to advance one's career.
+In most cases, however, we encounter the second type of rejection, which alters the velocity of one's career and requires repairs.
+Not to mention, some ships are equipped with special radars called mentors and knowledge that prevent the ship from encountering the reef.
+However, once the ship enters uncharted territory, it will inevitably encounter a reef at some point.

+When I hit the reef, I retreat and reflect.
+During the repairs, I locate where the reef was on a map.
+I ask myself why I navigated toward the reef and whether I can avoid it next time.
+I seek advice from mentors and books on how they have navigated the path.
+Then, I embark again.

 ### Failure framework: experimental, expensive, pivotal, and avoidable